kanisgar/Option_Selling_Vikas/README.md

 A fully automated intraday option selling system that executes a **non-directional ATM straddle strategy** on Indian markets (NIFTY and SENSEX) via the AngelOne SmartAPI.
 The system sells both CE and PE at the ATM strike at 9:19 AM IST and exits at 2:59 PM IST, with intelligent stop-loss management throughout the day.

 The system is also actively **collecting labeled trade data** to train a Machine Learning model that predicts the probability of a **double-sided Stop Loss hit** on any given trading day — the primary risk event for this strategy.

 ---

+## 🆕 Latest Version — v2.0 (June 2026)

+### ML Data Collection Layer Added

+The most significant addition in this version is a dedicated **trade data logging module** (`trade_data_logger.py`) that runs silently alongside the trading strategy every day, building a structured dataset for future ML model training.

+**Why ML?**

+The biggest risk in option selling is a **double-sided SL hit** — when both CE and PE stop losses execute on the same day due to the market whipsawing in both directions.
+This results in maximum loss on both legs simultaneously.
+The goal is to build a model that **predicts the probability of this happening before or during the trading day**, enabling early protective action.

+**Data collection started: June 8, 2026.**

+Every trading day, one new labeled row is automatically appended to `options_trade_log.csv` with 39 columns covering the full trade lifecycle — from pre-market VIX and gap data through intraday SL upgrade timings to the final `double_sl_hit = Y/N` outcome label.

+### Bug Fixes & Improvements in v2.0

+- **Sensex prev_close bug fixed** — Previously fetching NIFTY 50 previous close for SENSEX trades, resulting in a 220% gap calculation error.
+Now dynamically selects `S&P BSE SENSEX` or `NIFTY 50` from NSE based on instrument.
+Yahoo Finance (`^BSESN`) used as fallback when NSE drops Sensex data after market hours.
+- **First candle via Yahoo Finance** — Replaced unreliable AngelOne `getCandleData` for spot index tokens (`26000`, `99919000`) with Yahoo Finance intraday chart API (`^NSEI`, `^BSESN`), which works reliably during and after market hours.
+- **SL race condition fix** — Before upgrading from 30% → 40% SL, system now checks if the 30% SL already executed on exchange (handles single-minute spike scenarios where price blows past both trigger levels before next LTP poll).
+- **EOD square-off protection** — Uses `ce_sl_logged` / `pe_sl_logged` flags to skip square-off on legs already closed by SL during the day — preventing a dangerous scenario where the code cancels an orphan SL order and places an unintended fresh buy on a position that was already closed, creating a naked long option at market close.

+---